 Teens Younger than 16 Years Old

-If you are at least 15 years and 180 days old but younger than 16 you must also provide a certificate of driver education enrollment as proof you are (or will be) attending a state-approved school.
+If you are at least 15 years old and 180 days but younger than 16 years old, you must also provide a certificate of driver education enrollment as proof you are (or will be) attending a state-approved school.
 Ensure the certificate is dated no earlier than three weeks prior to your first day of class.